LostOnTheLine/log-to-discord/README.md

 -----
 -----

 As of now I have not been able to get the `image: ghcr.io/LostOnTheLine/logs-to-discord:latest` to work.
-I'm not sure exactly what I need to do to make that work, but I will liekly push it to DockerHub & I will update it when I do.
-For now you will have to build it yourself
+I'm not sure exactly what I need to do to make that work, but I have pushed it to DockerHub & that seems to be working.